dscharrer/innoextract/README.md

 To build Inno Extract you will also need **CMake 2.8** and a working C++ compiler, as well as the development headers for liblzma and boost.

-The wiki might have more [specific instructions for your linux distribution](http://innoextract.constexpr.org/wiki/Install).
+The website might have more [specific instructions for your linux distribution](http://constexpr.org/innoextract/install).

 ## Compile and install